ikmartin/ikmartin.github.io/pages/blog/toric-page/0first-look/index.md

 +++
-title = "Part 0.
+title = "Week 0.
 The briefest primer on algebraic geometry" hascode = true description = "0.
 A first look at toric varieties intended for a Junior Geometry talk" tags = ["toric-geometry"]